 TAV Technologies Research & Development team is enabling technologies such as Computer Vision and Artificial Intelligence to improve the aircraft turnaround process.
 Using cameras directed to the parking stands on the apron will detect all events that make up the turnaround.
 By capturing these events in real-time, it will be possible to share the data among stakeholders like airlines, airport, ground handling and local authorities to take timely actions on particular parts of the aircraft journey and will help to avoid delays and accidents.
 Notifications and alerts will be sent to operational staff whether one of the turnaround sub-processes takes more time than expected or a condition compromising the safety is identified.
 Furthermore, there are additional benefits for the stakeholders to prevent revenue leakage by accessing to a more refined and unbiased data that improves the financial results.

-This system also lays the foundation of a smart and autonomous airport, where automated real time data will flow from aircraft’s journey and help optimization of the process, thereby helping for greater capacity for the aviation sector.
-The overall mission of the project is to make the apron more efficient, safe and sustainable in the long run.
+This system also lays the foundation of a smart and autonomous airport, where automated real-time data will flow from the aircraft’s journey and help optimization of the process, thereby helping for greater capacity for the aviation sector.
+The overall mission of the project is to make the apron more efficient, safe, and sustainable in the long run.

 How Does the System Work?